-Although there is no one right answer to this question, and your emphasis may vary based on the context of your job, here are some general guidelines to consider when answering this type of interview questions.
+Although there is no universal right answer to this question—and your emphasis may vary based on the context of the possible job—there are some general guidelines to consider.

 Either option is fine in response to this question.
 Keep in mind that in most work roles, being respected should be given greater emphasis, since it is typically linked more closely to competence and productivity.
 However, a significant factor to consider is the nature of your relationship with your colleagues.
 There are situations where you'll want to focus on the virtues of being liked—and, of course, you may want to opt to mention the value of both being respected and liked.

 When to Focus on Being Liked